Milan Bandić: Political career

 In 2002, Bandić caused a political scandal by fleeing the scene of a car accident while under the influence of alcohol.
 Bandić unsuccessfully attempted to bribe and threatened the police officer who caught him.
 The police officer was fired for leaking a copy of the police report.
 This judgment was later overturned by a court and he was reinstated in the police force.
-The SDP leadership relieved Bandić of his mayoral duties and the Assembly voted in Vlasta Pavić as the new mayor, while Bandić was kept on as deputy mayor, Though initially supporting Bandić's projects despite opposition councilmembers protests that Bandić would use Pavić as a puppet mayor, Pavić soon expressed the same opinion herself, causing a falling out in the SDP ranks.
-Despite SDP president Ivica Račan siding with Pavić, Bandić would behind the scenes retain much of his power over the city.
+The SDP leadership relieved Bandić of his mayoral duties and the Assembly voted in Vlasta Pavić as the new mayor, while Bandić was kept on as deputy mayor.
+Though she initially supported Bandić's projects despite opposition council members' protest that Bandić would use Pavić as a puppet mayor, Pavić soon expressed the same opinion herself, causing a falling out in the SDP ranks.
+Although SDP's president Ivica Račan sided with Pavić, Bandić would retain much of his power in the city government behind the scenes.
 In 2003, Bandić was reportedly attempting to force snap elections by attacking SDP's coalition partners and forming new alliances in the Zagreb Assembly.
 In 2004, he caused a controversy by publicly cursing out Pavić in the assembly, for which she demanded an apology.
 Eventually, she gave in and agreed not to run in the 2005 elections.
-SDP would nominate Bandić as their mayoral candidate, and he won with 103,000 votes.
+SDP nominated Bandić as their mayoral candidate in the elections, which he won with 103,000 votes.

 Returning to the mayoral position, Bandić consolidated his power, placing city companies in a holding company over which he had absolute control, appointing himself the sole board member (see § City finances).
 Controversies continued in 2005, when a Novi list journalist alleged that Bandić said "Work liberates, the Nazis weren't totally dumb".
 The following day, Bandić threatened to sue the journalist and the newspaper; he claimed he said "Marxists", not "Nazis".
 In January 2006, Bandić publicly threatened a journalist working for Večernji list because the journalist asked Bandić about an offer from a Czech company; Bandić then replied aggressively, cursing and threatening the journalist.
 Afterwards, he claimed he had simply spoken to the journalist in a loud voice.
 Following Račan's illness and death, Bandić unsuccessfully ran for the position at the 2007 leadership election, losing to Zoran Milanović.
 Bandić reportedly established himself as the leader of the opposition within the party against Milanović, who was alleged to have wanted Bandić out of the mayoral office.
 Both Milanović and Bandić later denied that there were major disagreements and a discord in the SDP.
 In 2008, a letter signed by 26 public figures of the Croatian Left, including academic Dražen Lalić, criticized the policies of the SDP, particularly Bandić's tenure as mayor and corruption allegations, and called out Milanović for "betraying social democracy".
 Milanović and the SDP leadership refuted the letter and expressed their support for Bandić.